klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 compilers offer basic support for it.
 Unified Parallel C was derived from C99.
 It never became part of a standardisation process and as a result official support by compiler vendors is poor.
-However, there are still compilers based on Clang and on GCC, and HPE Cray supports UPC in their Cray Compiling Environment compiler.
+However, there are still compilers based on Clang and on GCC, and HPE Cray supports UPC in their Cray Compiling Environment compiler (which is based on Clang).

 The problem with PGAS languages is that performance is often poor.
 Therefore codes sometimes opt to still do some of the work with MPI.